Schedule Consultation

 2. Growth of Moss and Mold

-Growth of Moss and Mold
+Growth of moss and mold

 If you notice algae, mold, or moss growing on your roof, it means there is too much moisture, which could be causing the roofing materials to deteriorate.
 This growth has the potential to impair a roof’s capacity to drain water, and can build an atmosphere that invites more damage and health risks.